BenAXiong/QuickSite/WORKING_WITH_CHATGPT.md

 - GitHub Actions should create the Netlify project if `siteId` is missing
 - GitHub Actions should write the returned site ID back into the repo
 - GitHub Actions should deploy the site

-## Important usage rule

-Future chats should not default back to the older manual matrix-maintenance mindset unless there is a specific reason.
-The autoprov model is now the preferred path.

-## Legacy note

-If older files or workflows still exist, treat them as transitional or fallback material unless the current docs explicitly say otherwise.